ApexFutz/Dream-Catcher/README.md

 # Dream-Catcher
 Have a Dream or want to find out what your dream is if you gave yourself that chance?
 Lets do this!

+##QoL allowances
-# Allows app to track time on app each day to impact in app features
+Allow app to track other apps
+time on app each day to impact in app features

 # 3 settings
     Standard - "Seed" (Free)
     Better - "Sapling" ($9.99)